Sophie Georgalakis, 17.10.18

 Alternative Travel Tips: 6 min read

 So you think that only people in relationships get to celebrate all things love on Valentine’s day?
 Well, believe it or not, there is also Singles Day.
-Highly celebrated in China, Singles Day is a day dedicated to all the lonely hearts out there!
+Along with Chinese New Year, Singles Day is highly celebrated in China and is a day dedicated to all the lonely hearts out there!

 At the time of writing this, I myself am single and feel Singles Day is a great way to celebrate the power of singledom instead of feeling that non-singles should be the only ones that get to celebrate.
 So I say all singles should treat themselves!